-The Oklahoma Educators Hall of Fame was constituted and incorporated in 1984 as a nonprofit organization to recognize and to honor those professionals who have exemplified a commitment of quality public-supported education while demonstrating exceptional abilities in realizing the ideals of Phi Delta Kappa through leadership, service, and research through their contribution to Oklahoma education.
+The Oklahoma Educators Hall of Fame was constituted and incorporated in 1984 as a nonprofit organization to recognize and to honor those professionals who have exemplified a commitment to quality education while demonstrating exceptional abilities in realizing the ideals of leadership, service, and research through their contribution to Oklahoma education.

 To view the portraits, please visit the State Board Hall of the Oliver Hodge Education Building.
 2023 OEHF Nominations now being accepted!
 Download Forms (PDF)

 Weldon K. Davis Education Leader.
 OK Education Association - President 1980-86.
 President, OK Retired Educator Association, 2009-2011.
 Teacher-Counselor-Principal-Barnsdall-Lawton-Oklahoma City Public Schools.
 H.J.
 Green Education Leader in High School innovation.
 Led design teams in flexible scheduling, school climate, site based decision making & creating small learning academies.
 Dr. David Pennington Teacher, Coach, and Administrator, Bristow Public Schools 1985-1995.
 Superintendent Blackwell Public Schools, 1995-2004, Ponca City Public Schools 2004-2017.
 President, OK Association of School Administrators 2003-04.
 President AASA The School Superintendents Association, 2014-15.
 Executive Director, United Suburban Schools Association 2017-.